 So no we’re not done, but when we sit on the couch in front of a fire and read by the glow of our chandelier, we appreciate how lucky we are.
 A little piece of family history keeps us connected to the past as we create new memories of our own.
 All the while our chandelier continues to shed light some of our paths.

 Sure we have aspirations for something a bit more like this room, but so far we are contented just the way things are.

 I first noticed Cure thrift shop the first time I dropped my eldest at NYU.
 Trying to keep track of a lot of moving parts and moving stuff, we drove past the shop and spied a bunch of funky mannequins, great furniture, doodads, and some rugs.
-I was smitten but couldn’t go in.
+I was smitten, but couldn’t go in.
 Our visits to the city rushed and packed with stuff to do, conspired to keep me away and so instead, I followed on Instagram.
-Once during one of our rushed visits, my patient husband found a questionably legal spot to park and stayed with the car so I could go inside to the store and browse.
+Once during one of our rushed visits, my patient husband found a questionable legal spot to park and stayed with the car so I could go inside the store and browse.

 I fell obsessively in like with two things: One, a typewriter which I swiftly talked myself out buying because I had a similar one already.
 I kicked myself about that for a while and eventually forgot about it.
 The other one was in my future.

 One day, while checking up on the Cure’s Instagram account I spied this little girl’s image (on the right) and she spoke to me (not in the magical-realism way) but I instantly liked her.
 I dm’ed the store and after asking about shipping, I got no response.
 I thought about her often.
 I was a bit obsessed with the creative force which designed the Lokal Hotel and wanted to borrow some of their aesthetic for another soon-to-be unfinished decorating project.